Optimality in importance sampling: a gentle survey: Optimal IS schemes with a unique proposal density

 {\rem Note that the normalization $\int_{\Theta} |f(\x)|\post(\x) d\x$ of $q_\text{opt}(\x)$ is unknown, hence we can evaluate $q_\text{opt}(\x)$ only approximately or up to the normalizing constant.
 Moreover, it is difficult to sample from it. }

 The minimum possible value of the variance is

 Hence, when $f(\x)$ assumes both negative and positive values, the lowest possible variance the standard IS can achieve is given by the expression above.
-If $f(\x)$ is non-negative or non-positive, for all $\x$, the minimum variance is zero since the terms within parenthesis in Eq. \eqref{aquifer} cancel out.
+If $f(\x)$ is non-negative or non-positive, i.e., $f(\x)>0$ or $f(\x)<0$ for all $\x$, the minimum variance is zero since the terms within parenthesis in Eq. \eqref{aquifer} cancel out.